Carers who kill: Letby joins gruesome list of medical monsters from Shipman to Allitt

-Carers who kill: Lucy Letby joins gruesome list of medical monsters from Harold Shipman to Beverly Allitt
+Carers who kill: Lucy Letby joins a gruesome list of medical monsters, from Harold Shipman to Beverley Allitt

-GP Harold Shipman was one Britain’s most prolific serial killers and is thought to have murdered hundreds of patients
+As Letby is convicted of murdering seven babies and attempting to kill six others, we look at other examples of killers who exploited a position of trust

 Killer nurse Lucy Letby joins a grim list of medical professionals who exploited their position to harm the vulnerable patients they were supposed to care for.

-Letby has been convicted of murdering seven babies and attempting to kill six others at a hospital neonatal unit.
+Letby has been convicted of murdering seven babies and attempting to kill six others, one of them twice, at a hospital neonatal unit.

 Prosecutors said Letby, 33, was a “calculated opportunist” who used the vulnerabilities of premature and sick infants to camouflage her acts.

-In 2015 and 2016, there was a significant rise in the numbers of babies who suffered serious and unexpected collapses in the neonatal unit at the Countess of Chester Hospital.
+In 2015 and 2016, there was a significant rise in the number of babies who suffered serious and unexpected collapses in the neonatal unit at the Countess of Chester Hospital.

 “Doctor Death”